feelware/vault/source-material/textbooks/ai-foundations-computational-agents.md

 Computation is more than just a metaphor for intelligence; **reasoning is computation** and computation can be carried out by a computer.

-"Flying machines", like planes, don't look or behave like flying animals at all, yet they fly.
+"Flying machines", like planes, don't look like flying animals at all, yet they fly.
 Similarly, "thinking machines" don't have to perfectly emulate human thought to work.

-AI can be thought of as **synthetic epistemology**.
-AI researchers craft intelligent models instead of just making hypotheses about intelligence.
+AI can be thought of as **synthetic epistemology**, AI researchers craft intelligent models instead of just making hypotheses about intelligence.

 ### Agents situated in environments